 Genetrainer: HRV4Training can send HR and HRV data to Genetrainer, as explained here.

-Health: HRV4Training can send HR and sleep data to the Health app.
+Health: HRV4Training can send HR and sleep data to the Health app as well as read sleep data from the Health app in case you use another sleep tracker.